SpiritualForest/servicemanual/README.md

 Endpoints:

-/api/tasks - GET, DELETE to get all or delete all tasks.
+/api/tasks - GET, DELETE to get all or delete all tasks according to the given parameters.
+Accepted query parameters: deviceId=integer, status=string, severity=string.
-/api/tasks/device/deviceId - GET, DELETE, parameter deviceId is an integer.
-Gets or deletes all tasks associated with the particular device.
 /api/tasks/create - POST.
 Create a new task.
 View the api.yml file's definition for MaintenanceTask to see the body content to pass in the request.
 /api/tasks/taskId - GET, PUT, DELETE.
 Retrieve, update, or delete the task with the given taskId. taskId is an integer.
 The body for the PUT request is the same as in the /api/tasks/create POST request.
 View the definition for 'MaintenanceTask' in api.yml.